Sbrugo/Sbrugo/README.md

 - 👋 Hi, I’m @Sbrugo
 - 👀 I’m interested in quality art, modern websites and nature!
 - 🌱 I’m currently learning tech development
-- 💞️ I’m looking to collaborate on front end programming teams
+- 💞️ I’m looking to collaborate on great teams
 - 📫 How to reach me brugosofi@gmail.com
 - 🌐 Languages English and Spanish